NoSleepTillLambos/TheNaughtySailor/README.md

 ## Development Process

-- I spent a lot of time on apps that were in line with what i was trying to create, i.e restaurants, bars etc and went through the functionality and how the app flowed
+- I spent a lot of time on apps that were in line with what i was trying to create, i.e restaurants, bars etc and went through the functionality and how the app was going to work

-- There is still a lot of work to do however but being that it's something i am passionate about im excited for the future of it
+- A lot of the process went towards and was guided around the question of **how can i make this a real world application?** **what do i need to do for this app to be world ready?**
+- I also accepted this as a growing project, one i can keep bettering and working on, there are so many options and ideas i have to add to this project

 ### Implementation Process